220328-uta-sh-net-ext/training-code/4-DevOps/Readme.md

 ## What is Virtualization?
 (VM)
 * It is a creation of a virtual machine that simulates a real computer with an operating system
-* Ex: Macbook needs to create a windows virtual machine in their computer to be able to run windows only operated application
+* Ex: Macbook needs to create a windows virtual machine in their computer to be able to run windows only operated application.
+* Machine uses Hypervisor to manage these virtual machine.
+* Hypervisor is a fancy term to manage the different Virtulal machines.
+Ex: VirtualBox, VMware, Hyper-V(windows-only).
+* Cons:
     * When you create virtual machine, the allocation of resource is static
         * Meaning once you start a virtual machine, you have to specify how much gbs of ram needed and will not dynamically change depending on the workload
         * So it is like taking a piece of your computer's resource and will keep that piece until you close down the VM
         * Ex: We have 16 gb of ram in my computer, I stated the VM to use 8 gb of ram then my computer will only have 8 gb of ram and the VM will only have 8 gb of ram and that will not change until I close the VM
+    * Needs full blown OS (licensing and update is a troublesome)
+    * Slow to start
+## Containers over VM
+* Allowing running multiple apps in isolation
+* lightweight
+* No need of full blown OS but use OS of the host
+* Start quickly in seconds
+* Needs less hardware resources

 # What is the purpose of Docker?
 * It allows developers to work in standardized environments using Containers
     * Meaning they can work with whatever development environment (Java, .NET, Ruby, etc.) they want with whatever OS (Windows, Linux, Mac, etc.) they want and still be able to give their application to everyone (as long as they have a docker engine)